Chapter 03 — Autonomous Kernels

 - Localize:

-- run the smallest failing unit (single file or single test) based on the first failure
+- run the smallest failing unit based on the first failure

 - example command: